vohi/minicoin/README.md

 ```

 For each subdirectory, vagrant will look for a `provision.sh` file for linux/macOS
-guests, or for a `provision.cmd` file for Windows guests, and execute such a
+guests, or for a `provision.cmd` or `provision.ps1` file for Windows guests, and
-script using shell provisioning.
+execute such a script using shell provisioning.

 If Vagrantfile finds a `playbook.yml` file, then the machine will be provisioned
 using [ansible](ansible.com) instead.

+If the role directory contains a file `disk` with the name of an ISO image, then
+the ISO image will be downloaded from any of the registered URLs, and then
+inserted as a DVD into the guest VM.
+This will happen during boot time and
+before any other provisioners are run.
+Roles that specify a `disk` can also
+include a `provision(.sh|.cmd|.ps1)` script.

 # Host System Requirements

 The virtual machine images are built for [VirtualBox](virtualbox.org).
-The machines are managed using [vagrant](vagrantup.com).
-Remote execution is
+The machines are managed using [vagrant](vagrantup.com), vagrant 2.2 is
+required.

-tested with macOS as the host.
+Remote execution is tested with macOS as the host.

 ## Windows specifics